-Power of attorney is written authorization to represent or act on another's behalf in private affairs, business, or some other legal matter.
-A request to provide verification of power of attorney (POA) occurs when a transaction is handled by someone other than the named customer.
-This can occur in transactions involving a customer who is not legally qualified to render decisions, or is unable to attend a meeting or to sign loan documents.
+A power of attorney (POA) is a written authorization to represent or act on another's behalf in private affairs, business, or some other legal matter.
+A power of attorney may be used when a customer is legally unable to make decisions, or may be unable to attend a meeting, or to sign loan documents.
+When a transaction is handled by someone other than the named customer, verification of POA is required.

-A copy of court documents may be requested to verify the appropriate level of authority to obligate the customer:
+There are several types of POAs that grant different permissions, so court documents may be requested to verify that the appropriate level of authority is provided for the transaction.

 For all documents: